-Pacific Rhododendron has thick, leathery evergreen leaves (3-8 in long).
+Pacific Rhododendron has thick, leathery evergreen leaves (3-8 in long) that remain on the tree for 2-3 years.
 Clusters of pink bell-shaped flowers with wavy edges and 5 indentations bloom from May to July.
+The woody seed capsules ripen in August/September.

 Pacific Rhododendron is found in dry, open forests and roadsides west of the Cascade Mountains from southern British Columbia to northern California.
 It grows up to 26 ft tall in the shade but is shorter and shrubbier in sunny areas.